bytebase/bytebase.com/content/docs/get-started/install/deploy-to-alibabacloud.md

 ---
-title: Deploy to Alibaba Cloud Computenest
+title: Deploy to Alibaba Cloud Compute Nest
 ---

-Alibaba Cloud Computenest is a Platform as a Service (PaaS) that provides centralized service management for service providers and their customers.
+[Alibaba Cloud Compute Nest](https://www.alibabacloud.com/en/product/compute-nest) is a Platform as a Service (PaaS) that provides centralized service management for service providers and their customers.
 Service providers such as Independent Software Vendors (ISVs), IT service providers, delivery service providers, and O&M service providers can deploy, deliver, and manage services in the Compute Nest console.
 Customers can manage the services that are subscribed from their service providers in the Compute Nest console.

 ## Prerequisites